Struck By Hazard

 What Is a Struck By Hazard

 Here's the thing — a struck by hazard sounds simple, but the official definition trips people up.
-Now, in workplace safety, it means you've been struck by an object, vehicle, or piece of equipment that was moving under its own force or gravity.
-Now, the key word is struck.
+In workplace safety, it means you've been struck by an object, vehicle, or piece of equipment that was moving under its own force or gravity.
+The key word is struck.
 The object does the hitting.

 That's different from a struck against hazard, where you run into something.
-People mix those up constantly.
-If a beam falls on you, that's struck by.
+Which means people mix those up constantly.
+In real terms, if a beam falls on you, that's struck by.
 If you walk face-first into a low pipe, that's struck against.
 Sounds like nitpicking?
-It isn't.
+And it isn't.
 The difference changes how you prevent it.

 Objects Falling From Height

 This is the classic.
+A brick from a scaffold.
+Even so, a wrench from a ladder.
 Tools, debris, materials — anything that drops from above and connects with your head or body.
-In practice, a brick from a scaffold.
-On the flip side, a wrench from a ladder.
 Roofing tiles in a wind gust.

 Flying Objects

 Sometimes nothing falls.
 Something gets launched.
-A grinding wheel that shatters.
+Here's the thing — a grinding wheel that shatters.
 A nail from a pneumatic gun that misses the wood.
-A piece of metal kicked up by a saw.
+But a piece of metal kicked up by a saw.
 These move fast and sideways, not down.

 Swinging or Sliding Loads

 Cranes, hoists, and even manual lifts create swing.
-A load on a hook doesn't stay still.
-So if you stand in the arc, you get struck by the swinging object.
+That's why a load on a hook doesn't stay still.
+If you stand in the arc, you get struck by the swinging object.
 Same with a drawer or gate that slides out further than you expected.

 Vehicles and Equipment in Motion